10 Best Web Analytics Tools in 2026 (Tested and Compared)

 What sets Pirsch apart is the developer experience.
 A well-documented REST API, SDKs for popular languages, and a Google Analytics importer make migration straightforward.
 If you want to build custom analytics dashboards or integrate analytics data into your own tools, Pirsch is built for that workflow.

 Mixpanel is one of the original product analytics tools and still one of the best for understanding user journeys.
 Funnels, flows, retention cohorts, and impact analysis are all first-class features.
-The free tier includes up to 1 million monthly events.
+The free tier includes up to 1 million monthly events and bundles 10K session replays per month.

 Mixpanel is not a website traffic analytics tool.
 It won’t replace GA4 for bounce rates and landing page reports.
 It’s built for tracking specific user actions (signed up, completed onboarding, made a purchase) and understanding the paths between them.
 For products where conversion optimization matters more than raw traffic numbers, Mixpanel is worth a serious look.